garrandall/popular-music-data/tracks/tell-me-a-lie-sami-jo.md

   start_date: '1974-05-11'
 ---
 Tell me a lie
-Say i look familiar
+Say I look familiar
-Though i know you don't even know my name
+Though I know you don't even know my name
 Tell me a lie
 Say you just got into town
 Even though i've seen you before just hanging around Tell me a lie
 Say you're not a married man
-But you don't know i saw you slip of a wedding ring Tell me a lie
+But you don't know I saw you slip of a wedding ring Tell me a lie
 Say you've got no place to stay
 But you'd be glad to drop more cause is only your way